criteo/criteo-api-java-sdk/sdks/retailmedia_2026-07/docs/CampaignApi.md

 | **200** | Success |  -  |

-## deleteCampaignsByBalanceId
+## deleteCampaignsFromBalanceV1

-> BalanceCampaign202110PagedListResponse deleteCampaignsByBalanceId(balanceId, balanceCampaign202110ListRequest)
+> ValueResourceOutcomeBalanceCampaignsV1 deleteCampaignsFromBalanceV1(balanceId, valueResourceInputDeleteCampaignsRequestV1)

-/2026-07/retail-media/balances/{balance-id}/campaigns/delete
+/2026-07/retail-media/balances/{balanceId}/campaigns/delete

-Removes one or more campaigns on the specified balance
+Deletes one or more campaigns on the specified balance

 ### Example